 To meet the requirements of the Data Protection Act 2018 and General Data Protection Regulation (GDPR), schools are required to issue a Privacy Notice to children and young people and/or parents and guardians summarising the information held on record about children and young people, why it is held, and the third parties to whom it may be passed.

-This Privacy Notice provides information about the collection and processing of children’s or young people’s personal and performance information by the School, Cardiff Council (LA) and Welsh Government.
+This Privacy Notice provides information about the collection and processing of children’s or young people’s personal and performance information by St Teilo's, Cardiff Council (LA) and the Welsh Government.

 The collection of personal information